 As a result, ANY.RUN effectively replaces and extends traditional analysis tools and builds a process that is centered around convenient process observation.
 As an online tool, it reduces equipment costs, while a graphical user interface makes malware analysis more accessible.

-We are proud to say that today our service is used by over 150,000 researchers and trusted by industry giants such as IBM, Hewlett Packard, Canon, and many others.
+We are proud to say that today our service is used by over 150,000 researchers and trusted by industry giants such as Toyota, Canon, and many others.